 In the long run buying a home is usually better value than renting.
 Despite the large upfront costs that come with paying deposits, legal fees and mortgage set up costs, plus the fact that mortgage payments are generally similar in size to rent, you will at least get the equity from the property and reduce your monthly expenses every month.
+Keep reading to know, how to finance your project.

 Because mortgages consist of debt and interest, each month you make a payment your interest payments will be reduced meaning your monthly payments will get smaller as you get closer to completing your mortgage payments.